justeslam/offsec2/notes/outtakes.md

 - When testing for ssti, nothing worked if i did `3*3 {3*4} {{3*5}}` but it worked when I just did `3*3`
 - NT AUTHORITY\LOCAL SERVICE can't create users
 - Some processes are run as NT AUTHORITY\LOCAL SERVICE, so try a reverse shell if creating user doesn't work.
+- Run bloodhound local, it'll give you more information.
+Also, do All,GPOLocalGroup as it'll leave it out by default